baj12/idealImmunoTP/README.md

-# `ideal` - Interactive Differential Expression AnaLysis in RNA-seq data
+# `idealImmunoTP` - Interactive Differential Expression AnaLysis in RNA-seq data

 ![](https://travis-ci.com/baj12/idealImmunoTP.svg?branch=master)

-`ideal` is a Bioconductor package containing a Shiny application for analyzing RNA-Seq data in the context of differential expression.
+`idealImmunoTP` is a Bioconductor package containing a Shiny application for analyzing RNA-Seq data in the context of differential expression.
 This enables an interactive and at the same time reproducible analysis, keeping the functionality accessible, and yet providing a comprehensive selection of graphs and tables to mine the dataset at hand.

-`ideal` is an R package which fully leverages the infrastructure of the Bioconductor project in order to deliver an interactive yet reproducible analysis for the detection of differentially expressed genes in RNA-Seq datasets.
+`idealImmunoTP` is an R package which fully leverages the infrastructure of the Bioconductor project in order to deliver an interactive yet reproducible analysis for the detection of differentially expressed genes in RNA-Seq datasets.
 Graphs, tables, and interactive HTML reports can be readily exported and shared across collaborators.
 The dynamic user interface displays a broad level of content and information, subdivided by thematic tasks.
 All in all, it aims to enforce a proper analysis, by reaching out both life scientists and experienced bioinformaticians, and also fosters the communication between the two sides, offering robust statistical methods and high standard of accessible documentation.